simoncho/ReleaseManagement/README.md

 This is small database for store all related tables, procedures and e.t.c.<br>
 DB_Owner permission required.<br>
 Note : Backup and extra maintenance are your resposibility.
 For me, no maintenance need.
 All the source is in the TFS.<br>
 This database do not growing.
-Simple recovery mode is fine.<br>
+Simple recovery model is fine.<br>

 #Term
 $TFS_Server : TFS database servername<br>